rajeevsharmacoding/games/README.md

 # games

-This repo contains practive games that one can use to learn more about canvas and windows.
+This repo contains practice games that one can use to learn more about canvas and windows.